Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds: Related Work

 \subsection{Open-set gait recognition from radar measurements}

 Only a few studies have focused on the more general \ac{osgr} scenario.
 This task entails the following research challenges. \begin{enumerate} \item \textit{Latent space regularization}: In closed-set classification, feature extraction is purely driven by supervised training to minimize the classification loss.
 Therefore, the resulting latent space of feature representations strongly separates samples associated with different labels.
 However, by only relying on the classification label information, the resulting distribution of feature representations will not be sufficiently representative of the \textit{general} spatio-temporal structure of the input, which may be critical to \ac{osgr}.
-To discriminate among seen and unseen subjects, some form of \textit{unsupervised} learning is necessary to extract descriptive features that contain more information than the classification label. \item \textit{Novelty detection step}: to solve the \ac{osgr} task, the deep learning model must detect unseen subjects at inference time while classifying known subjects.
+To discriminate among seen and unseen subjects, some form of strong \textit{regularization} on the latent representations is needed, to achieve a structure which would not be possible to infer from the classification labels alone. \item \textit{Novelty detection step}: to solve the \ac{osgr} task, the deep learning model must detect unseen subjects at inference time while classifying known subjects.
 To solve this problem, a \textit{novelty detection} algorithm must be designed and applied to the observed samples at testing time. \end{enumerate}